sparkfun/flux-sdk/docs/iot_http.md

     flxIoTHTTP _iotHTTP;
 ```

-During the setup of the framework - at initialization, the following steps finish the basic setup of the AWS object.
+During the setup of the framework - at initialization, the following steps finish the basic setup of the HTTP object.

 ```c++